 - Buying a fellow authors book

-- Volunteering to help out any way you can, especially lending support and advice to new amateur authors
+- Volunteering to help out any way you can, especially lending support and advice to new aspiring authors

 - Making a point to meet up with local writers